About By the People

 By the People invites you to transcribe, review, and tag digitized pages from the Library’s collections.
 Everyone is welcome to take part!
 Volunteer-created transcriptions improve search, readability, and access to handwritten and typed documents for everyone, including people who are not fully sighted.

 All transcriptions are made and reviewed by volunteers before they are returned to loc.gov, the Library's website.
 You don't even need to create an account to transcribe, but registered users can also tag and review other people's transcriptions.
-Learn how to start contributing in our Welcome Guide.
+Learn how to get started.
+By the People is powered by the open source crowdsourced transcription platform Concordia, developed by the Library of Congress.

 We launched By the People in Fall 2018.
-The name was announced November 19 at our very first transcribe-a-thon on the 155th anniversary of Abraham Lincoln’s Gettysburg Address.
-The phrase comes from the closing line of that speech, which states “It is rather for us to be here dedicated to the great task remaining before us… that this nation, under God, shall have a new birth of freedom, and that government of the people, by the people, for the people, shall not perish from the earth."
-The name reflects the spirit of democracy of this undertaking which asks you to join us in making the Library of Congress accessible to all.
+The name comes from the closing line of Abraham Lincoln’s Gettysburg Address, which states “...government of the people, by the people, for the people, shall not perish from the earth."
+The name reflects the spirit of democracy of this transcription program, which asks you to join us in enhancing Library of Congress digital collections.

 By the People by the numbers